qsyao/qsyao.github.io/_pages/about.md

 My research lies at developing secure and label-efficient medical image analysis algorithms with AI to achieve cost-efficient-yet-reliable medical decision-making, with the recent focus on 1) learning under severely scarce labeled data, e.g., one-shot medical landmark detection and segmentation.
 2) learning without any labeled data, e.g., anomaly detection and zero-shot classification, 3) adversarial attack and defense on medical diagnosis network, 4) universal medical landmark detection & segmentation.

 # 🔥 News
+- *2024.2*: &nbsp; Two papers accepted to ISBI.
 - *2023.11*: &nbsp; One paper accepted to TMI.
-- *2023.10*: Glad to be awarded as a IEEE TMI Distinguished Reviewer
+- *2023.10*: &nbsp; Glad to be awarded as a IEEE TMI Distinguished Reviewer
 - *2023.9*: &nbsp; [BMPLE dataset](https://github.com/MIRACLE-Center/Oneshot_landmark_detection) is now available!
 - *2023.5*: &nbsp; Two papers accepted to MICCAI-23
 - *2022.6*: &nbsp; One paper accepted to MICCAI-22